Swetabh333/Makerble/README.md

 - Using JWT Auth and Refresh Tokens to ensure other paths are protected from use by unauthorized entitites.

+- Ensured stored passwords are hashed for added security.

 - Registering a new patient.(can only be used by receptionists).

 - Viewing and updating the data for registered patients (for both doctors and receptionists).